iyedzarrougui14/iyedzarrougui14/README.md

 <h1 align="center">Hi 👋, I'm Iyed Zarrougui</h1>
 <h3 align="center">Computer Science Student</h3>
 <p align="center"> 👋 Hello there, I'm Iyed Zarrougui! 🚀<br>
-🎓 Computer Science Student at the Faculty of Sciences, Gafsa.<br>
+🎓 Computer Engineer Student at the Higher Institute of Computer Science and Multimedia, Sakiet Ezzit, Sfax<br>
 📚 Major of my promotion for three amazing years.<br>
 💻 Passionate about coding and exploring new technologies.<br>
-☁️ Fascinated by the world of cloud computing.<br>
+☁️ Fascinated by the world of cloud computing and python.<br>
 🌟 Always eager to learn and innovate.<br>
 🔍 Exploring the intersections of logic and creativity.<br>
 🤖 Coder by night, innovator by day.<br>